edorasware/edoras-one-initializr/README.md

 ```

 ## Change Log

+### 10-06-2017
+- Removed shortName-web-context.xml generation and documentation (not supported by edoras one since 2.0 anymore)

 ### 09-26-2017
 - Finalized code and added functionality for transient dependencies (addons that need other addons)